fairbrother-lab/LariatMapper/to-do.md

 - Add keep-intermediates optional argument to keep intermediate file
 - Add individual arg-checks to larmap_rush.sh
 - Move filter_lariats.py from larmap_run.sh into map_lariats.sh
+- Make output base name into option, default to no prefix
+- Change python scripts print statements to logs and add logging calls that only print in debug mode (e.g. input arg values, DataFrame heads)

 ### Maybe
 - Find a way to map reads to 5'ss sequences instead of converting reads to an index and mapping 5'ss sequences to it (this is one of the most time-consuming steps in the pipeline)